 She ruled as a queen alongside her husband in the 15th century BCE.
 When he died, she ruled as regent for her stepson until her death.
-This is a key that happens throughout history is that typically when women want to rule they have to do it in the name of a man in her life.
+This is a key trend that happens throughout history: typically when women want to rule they have to do it in the name of a man in their life.
 Typically they’ll rule for their young son.
 Her reign was marked by peace, monument building, and the general flourishing of Egypt – nicely done Hatshepsut.

 Hatshepsut died when she was around 50 years old – recently scientists have speculated that her death was caused by a salve to fix a chronic skin condition that may have had toxins or carcinogens in it.
 What a stereotypically female way to go – death by lotion.

-Anyway, on the topic of leaders justifying their rule China is the outlier here, partly because their religion is different from the others.
+Anyway, on the topic of leaders justifying their rule, China is the outlier here because their religion is different from the others.
 While Egypt, Mesopotamia, and the Indus Valley (we think – again we can’t read their writing) were all pretty standard-issue polytheistic religions, China focused more on ancestor worship.
 Instead of seeing their rulers as messengers of the gods, they believed that the king had received a Mandate from Heaven.

 If I’m being cynical – which is where I feel the most at home – if I lived in ancient China, I would wait for a bad crop year and then go around to the peasants and talk about how terrible the emperor must be for the heavens to punish us like this.
 Then, when they inevitably rebel, I would go to the elites and say, “See!
 Peasant revolts – he’s lost his mandate” Cue full scale dynastic overthrow, and boom – I’m the new emperor.